msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 Hot Key Activation
 ------------------
-Mongol won't render into the DOM until you tell it to do so.
-When you need it, simple press CONTROL + M and it'll be right there.
+Mongol won't render into the DOM until you trigger it.
+When you need it, simple press CONTROL + M and it'll pop right up.

 Security & "debug-only"